affan210/affan210/README.md

 - 👋 Hi, I’m AFFAN
-- 👀 I’m interested in Machine Learning, Python & Data Science
+- 👀 I’m interested in Machine Learning & Data Science
-- 🌱 I’m currently learning REST-APIs
+- 🌱 I’m currently learning MLOps
-- 💞️ I’m looking to collaborate on Python APIs
+- 💞️ I’m looking to collaborate on Machine Learning or Python
-- 📫 To reach me DM @affan_210 on Twitter
+- 📫 To reach me DM @twitter.com/affan0mohammad

 <!---
 affan210/affan210 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.